Brit Awards

 The BRIT Awards were broadcast live until 1989, when Samantha Fox and Mick Fleetwood hosted a widely criticised show in which little went as rehearsed.
 From 1990 to 2006, the event was recorded and broadcast the following night.
 From 2007, The BRIT Awards reverted to a live broadcast on British television, on 14 February on ITV.
 That year, comedian Russell Brand was the host and three awards were dropped from the ceremony: British Rock Act, British Urban Act and British Pop Act.
 For the last time, on 16 February 2010, Earls Court in London was the venue for The BRITs.
 The BRIT Awards were held at the O2 Arena in London for the first time in 2011.

 The BRIT Award statuette given to the winners features Britannia, the female personification of Britain.
-Since 2011, the statuette has been regularly redesigned by well known British artists, architects, and designers including Vivienne Westwood, Damien Hirst, Tracey Emin, Peter Blake, Zaha Hadid, Anish Kapoor, David Adjaye, Yinka Ilori and Es Devlin, Pam Hogg, and Oluola Slawn.
-In 1992, KLF opened the show and invited extreme metal band Extreme Noise Terror on stage, complete with flame-throwers, and fired machine gun blanks over the crowd.
-The group sent a dead sheep to the aftershow party, and later buried their BRIT Award statuette at Stonehenge signifying their abhorrence of the music industry.
+Since 2011, the statuette has been regularly redesigned by well known British artists, architects, and designers including Vivienne Westwood, Damien Hirst, Tracey Emin, Peter Blake, Zaha Hadid, Anish Kapoor, David Adjaye, Yinka Ilori and Es Devlin, Pam Hogg, Olaolu Slawn and Rachel Jones.

 Robbie Williams holds the record for the most BRIT Awards, 13 as a solo artist and another five as part of Take That.
-Girl group Little Mix made history at the Brit Awards 2021, when they became the first female group to receive the award for Best Group at the ceremony after 43 years since it was first introduced.
+Girl group Little Mix made history at the Brit Awards 2021, when they became the first female group to receive the award at the ceremony after 43 years since it was first introduced.
+In 2024, English singer-songwriter Raye broke the record for the most nominations received by a single artist in a year with seven in total.